marjanov802/Travel-Planner/Travel_Planner/docs/Travel-Planner-Diary-2.md

 17/01/2025 - Bugs - json file not found, file names changed.
                     3 Properties needed for mouse click but only 2 have been found, i have added an empty string to get rid of the error.

+18/01/2025 - The filters do not select a country correctly, this needs to be fixed.